Tandem kayakers in yellow boats paddle among icebergs & snowfields under cloudy sky on the Ross Sea Odyssey cruise.

 Arrival & Departure

 The Mawson’s Antarctica cruise begins in Hobart, Australia (HBA), and ends in Dunedin, New Zealand (DUD).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Hobart at any time on Day 1.
 An arrival transfer from the Hobart airport to the group hotel is included (for guests arriving on preferred flights, which includes any flight arriving on Day 1).
 Plan flights to depart Dunedin no earlier than 12:00pm noon on disembarkation day.
+A direct transfer from the pier to downtown Dunedin, or to the airport midday, is included following disembarkation.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities